NOTICE / AVVISO

 Short-term cards, without photos, will be issued for persons who use the Library for a shorter period of time, up to three months.

 Special provisions for the summer: As the Library becomes very crowded in June and July, and the quality of service suffers, we issue only short-term cards from May-July, unless the reader has written to us earlier to request a regular reader's card.

 Use of specific materials

-A reader may be referred by another URBS library (with the appropriate form) for a specific title or volume or for access to the Library.
+A reader may be referred by another foreign academy (with the appropriate form) for a specific title or volume or for access to the Library.

 ACCESS TO THE AAR COMMUNITY

 Any member of the residential community (Fellows, Residents, VA/VS, and professional staff in residence) may have 24-hour access to the Library, via his/her normal key-card.
 This access will be granted only after an orientation to the Library.
 The 24-hour access can be withdrawn if the user does not return a borrowed library item within two days of a recall.
 The access will be restored upon the return of the item(s).
 Temporary guests may be admitted to the Library on a case-by-case basis, but will not normally get 24-hour access.

 Because of the Academy's long-standing relationship with the Intercollegiate Center for Classical Studies, ICCS students will be issued short-term cards.